- A late night social basketball Tournament, held on Friday and Saturday nights.

-When the program itself becomes a potential barrier, we must recognise this, call it out, and pivot to ensure we are re-optimising the outcome for the teenage participants to ‘live a good life’ and all this involves.
+When the activity and its purpose and structure itself becomes a potential barrier, or an actual barrier, we must all recognise this, call it out, and pivot to ensure we are re-optimising the outcome for the teenage participants to ‘live a good life’ and all this involves.

-Another great learning was, that by its very nature of being a program, Midnight Basketball® can be identified as “for the poor kids” meaning potentially the participants are unfairly branded, reinforcing stigmatisation and negative perceptions.
-They are teenage who are engaging, turn up on Friday and Saturday nights to a highly structured program with no drugs, no alcohol, tons of rules, work well together in teams and display all the characteristics of teenage who we believe would participate successfully in a mainstream basketball environment.
+Another great learning was, that by its very nature of being a program, Midnight Basketball® can literally be identified as “for the poor kids” or other like terms, meaning potentially the participants are unfairly identified and classified, reinforcing stigmatisation and negative perceptions.
+You are teenagers who are engaging, turn up on Friday and Saturday nights to a highly structured program with no drugs, no alcohol, tons and tons of rules, work well together in teams and display all the characteristics of teenagers who we believe would participate successfully in a mainstream basketball environment.
 And more.

-We believe that by aligning more closely with mainstream basketball Clubs, and introducing more children and teenagers to club basketball, provides an exciting opportunity for all teenage in Australia.
+We always believed that by aligning more closely with mainstream basketball clubs and like activities and introducing more children and teenagers to club basketball, provided an exciting opportunity for all teenagers in Australia.

 We believe that sport can play an important role in the developmental years and the earlier that all children are engaged, the more benefit they will receive and the more likely they are to continue into other forms of community activities.
 Research also supports the proposition that people adopt and retain healthy and positive lifestyle habits the earlier they initiate them.

-This leaves the Friday and Saturday night Midnight Basketball® program we currently run and have had so much success with.
+This left the Friday and Saturday night Midnight Basketball® Model we ran and had so much success with.

 That is, the need for Social Basketball Competitions - to fill a cavernous gap in Australia, a country with a strong culture of binge drinking and negative patterns of behaviour on weekend nights.
-This has been confirmed with communities in all States and Territories.
+This has been confirmed every single stakeholder in the study and with every single communities in all States and Territories.

-While the current program was deemed successful, and time and time again people were surprised at the change in the teenagers, we do not believe we need to continue being surprised.
+While the current Model was deemed successful, and time and time again people were surprised at the change in the teenagers, we do not believe we needed to continue being surprised.